memgraph/docs/mage/query-modules/cpp/refactor.md

 <TabItem value="result">

-The results should be identical to the ones on graph below, except for the `id` values that depend on the internal database `id` values.
-Note that the whole subgraph was cloned except for node `:Ana` because node `:Marija` was used as its "stand in" node.
+The results should be identical to the ones in the graph below, except for the `id` values, which depend on the internal database `id` values.
+Note that the whole subgraph was cloned except for node `:Ana` because node `:Marija` was used as its "stand-in" node.

 <img src={require('../../data/query-modules/cpp/refactor/clonesubgraph2.png').default}/>